wireapp/wire-server-deploy/README.md

     - nginz
     - proxy (optional, disabled by default)
     - spar (optional, disabled by default)
+    - webapp (optional, enabled by default)
+    - team-settings (optional, disabled by default - requires access to a private repo)

 Start by copying the necessary configuration files: